Filipeiwnl/Automat/README.md

 # About
 Automated Site Testing (HL5D, HL5G, Flat, and Others)

-This project was developed to perform automated tests on websites using technologies such as HL5D, HL5G, Flat, among others.
+This project was developed to perform automated tests on sites using technologies such as HL5D, HL5G, Flat, among others.
 After running the tests, all data is organized into a spreadsheet to facilitate analysis and tracking.

 ## Features